 2017 – today

 After the release of iOS 11, the web browser received a new logo.
 But the changes were minor.
-The designers removed the white background and added a gray square frame, shortened the arrow ends, shifted it slightly to the left, and converted the colors to a pastel spectrum.
+The designers removed the white background, added a gray square frame, shortened the arrow ends, shifted the arrow slightly to the left, and converted the colors to a pastel palette.

 Font and Colors

-Safari symbology was originally associated with the theme of accurate, simple, and fast orientation in space (in this case, on the web).
-To demonstrate this, the authors chose a compass image that is easy to understand for the logo.
-It has several elements to focus on, which the designers did.
+Safari symbology was originally associated with the theme of accurate, simple, and fast spatial orientation (in this case, on the web).
+To demonstrate this, the authors chose a compass image as the logo, which is easy to understand.
+It has several elements to focus on, and the designers did so.
 They especially highlighted the arrow, removing the geographic designations of the cardinal points from the drawn dial.
 This technique is used intentionally because the Internet focuses on tags that are the same for everyone, regardless of country or location.
-But the developers still kept the circle of small strokes, which unifies users and does not distinguish them.
+But the developers still kept the circle of small strokes, which unifies users and does not distinguish them from one another.

-The lettering on the compass uses classic typography inspired by real dials from the past.
+The lettering on the compass uses classic typography inspired by vintage dials.
 The signs are straight, with serifs and bulges.

 The corporate palette is also connected with the spatial theme; therefore, blue prevails as the color of the sky and water.
 Also in use are white (strokes, letters, part of the arrow), red (half of the arrow), and gray (background, frame).